mbrt/keygen-post/post.md

 * rename the known first parameter to be `dSerialNumber`;
 * rename the function to `license_unkN` if it is clearly playing with license data.

-The result of this process it that we have discovered other XXXX functions and the global variable `dword_156CFCC`, that is used as `dSerialNumber` parameter for `license_unk2`.
-Let's rename it to `gdSerialNumber`: a global variable retaining the serial number seems very useful (at least to me :) ).
+The result of this process it that we have discovered other 7 functions and the global variable `dword_156CFCC`, that is used as `dSerialNumber` parameter for `license_unk2`.
+Let's rename it to `gdSerialNumber`: a global variable retaining the serial number seems very useful :).

 ## Getting acquainted
 Having the hands on the main data and functions that manipulate serial number, customer number and mail address, we can organize the high level workflow in IDA, by using the really useful proximity browser.